Kritika-panthi/Kritika-panthi/README.md

 I'm Kritika Panthi, a developer based in kathmandu.

-I’m passionate about building clean, efficient, and user-friendly backend systems with Node.js, express.js,and MongoDB.
+I’m passionate about building clean, efficient, and user-friendly backend and frontend systems with React, Tailwindcss, Node.js, express.js,and MongoDB.
-Currently, I’m exploring the world of frontend development, and I love experimenting with design, and creative coding.
+Currently, I’m exploring the world of fullstack development, and I love experimenting with design, and creative coding.

 Outside of code, I love doing painting and creating art, which helps me bring creativity into everything I do.